 Our SPF 40 Clear Zinc Tin was one of the first sunscreens ever to be certified Protect Land + Sea.
-While all Badger sunscreens are reef-friendly, this certification is an extra step we took to begin building awareness for reef safety—and we think it’s so important that we’re expanding the line, releasing a new squeeze-friendly tube!
+While all Badger sunscreens are reef-friendly, this certification is an extra step we took to begin building awareness for reef safety—and we think it’s so important that we created a squeeze-friendly tube!

 Read on to learn more about the new certification and how YOU can make a difference for the world’s coral reefs.